We are dedicated to providing our clients with high quality legal advice and the best possible service.

 - Your complaint will be investigated and you will receive a formal written response no later than 8 weeks from the date of receipt of your complaint.

-- Following receipt of our final response, if you are still dissatisfied you can refer your complaint to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007.
-You can write to the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ (www. legalombudsman.org.uk).
+- Following receipt of our final response, or if in the unlikely event we have not provided you with a final written response to your complaint within 8 weeks, if you are still dissatisfied you can refer your complaint to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007.
+You can write to the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ.
 Alternatively, you can contact them by telephone on 0300 555 0333.

 - Alternative complaints bodies such as Ombudsman services, Pro Mediate and Small Claims Mediation exist, which are competent to deal with complaints about legal services, should we both agree to use such a scheme.